Azure/azure-sdk-for-net/sdk/core/Azure.Core/README.md

 ### Customzing Request Using `RequestContext`

-Besides general configuration of _serice clients_ through `ClientOptions`, it is possible to customize the requests sent by _service clients_ using protocol methods or convenience APIs that expose `RequestContext` as a parameter.
+Besides general configuration of _service clients_ through `ClientOptions`, it is possible to customize the requests sent by _service clients_ using protocol methods or convenience APIs that expose `RequestContext` as a parameter.

 ```C# Snippet:SetRequestContext